lorents/rtl/readme.md

 });
 ```

-Note that `rtl::clock::frame_clock.adjust()` must have been called at least once before triggering any animations.
+Again note that `rtl::clock::frame_clock.adjust()` must have been called at least once before triggering any animations.

 ## Extending RTL